Women & the F-Word: tracing the Spectres of Feminism in the English-speaking world (and beyond), 19th-21st centuries

-The underlying response to feminism in counter-feminist discourses we explored in our first project (see the “Previously, on Women & the F-Word” page), that which remains unseen/ unthought, is what we would like to probe in our new project by tracing the ‘Spectres of Feminism’ in women’s lived experiences, in the public square (both figurative and literal), and in scholarly discourses (we would like to acknowledge here the influence on our thinking in this direction played by the Rémanences seminar run by our colleagues Karine BIGAND and Marie-Odile HEDON at the LERMA).
+The underlying response to feminism in counter-feminist discourses we explored in our first project (see the “Previously, on Women & the F-Word” page), that which remains unseen/ unthought, is what we would like to probe in our new project by tracing the ‘Spectres of Feminism’ in women’s lived experiences, in the public square (both figurative and literal), in fictional spaces, and in scholarly discourses (we would like to acknowledge here the influence on our thinking in this direction played by the Rémanences seminar run by our colleagues Karine BIGAND and Marie-Odile HEDON at the LERMA).

 What we would like to look into, in other words, is the way in which feminist memory and feminist ideas have been passed on, judged, endorsed or discussed, embraced and derided through time but also how (and with what effects) they have been passed on from theorists and academics to activists and vice versa, from activists to the more general public, often but not always via politicians.
 As always, the role of cultural productions such as fiction, the arts, and the media can be analysed in conjunction with the questioning of these public opinions and the shaping of (a?) feminist culture(s).